 How do the global Irish celebrate?

-St. Patrick’s Day is also a time for the Irish Diaspora to connect with their roots and is especially poignant this year as many haven’t had the opportunity to return to Ireland due to the pandemic.
+St. Patrick’s Day is also a time for the Irish Diaspora to connect with their roots and is especially poignant this year as travelers who haven’t had the opportunity to return to Ireland hit the ground running.

 Celebrate everything Irish this March with IrishCentral's global community.